Science

 In all classes, you’ll find that the approach to the work is “minds on” and “hands on”: we train you to think like research scientists.
 You will gain both a solid conceptual understanding of the workings of the physical world and a repertory of laboratory skills that will inspire you to ask important questions, conceive new ones, and address (and solve) unfamiliar problems.

 We learn to look at the patterns, the 'why.'
-Maybe we’ll forget everything we learned in class—all the facts, all the formulas, all the little details—but we’ll always have that spirit of inquiry.”
+Maybe we’ll forget everything we learned in class—all the facts, all the formulas, all the little details—but we’ll always have that spirit of inquiry.

-Laboratory Exercises
+Laboratory Exercises and Hands-On Experience

 Courses